FDA Accepts In Silico DDT to Predict DILI

 Scoring Rationale

-Regulatory acceptance of a first in silico DDT under ISTAND is notable for computational toxicology and drug-development practitioners.
-It creates a formal pathway that could hasten adoption of NAMs, but qualification is early-stage and additional validation is required.
+Regulatory acceptance of the first in silico DDT under ISTAND is notable for computational toxicology and AI-in-drug-development practitioners, creating a formal pathway and aligning with FDA's stated goal of reducing animal testing.
+Qualification is early-stage (the first of three steps) and requires further validation, keeping it notable rather than landmark.

 Practice interview problems based on real data